JamesBarciz/twitoff-ds16-jjb/README.md

 The database is a *PostgreSQL* server generated through Heroku's *hobbydev* option and hosted with *AWS*.

 This application also uses *Flask SQLAlchemy* which is an ORM (object-relational-mapper) that assists in the creation of the database and insertion of data via the front-end.
+To view the schema SQLAlchemy will produce, check out the simple [Entity Relationship Diagram I made for this application](https://github.com/JamesBarciz/twitoff-ds16-jjb/blob/master/TwitOff%20Database%20Entity%20Relationship%20Diagram.pdf)

 User Tweets are stored as embeddings in the Postgres database and are processed using NLP (Natural Language Processing) with *SpaCy*'s word vectorizer and *en_core_web_lg* model.
 Formerly, Tweets were embedded using *Basilica* and code can be changed to facilitate this should Basilica.ai become accessible again.